Elk Strudel Recipe to Impress Your Guests

 A DIY guide to Elk and Wild Mushroom Strudel with white cheddar, jalapeno, pickled winter squash and hunter sauce.

-This is delicious served as a hot appetizer or light dinner.
-In the restaurant we use morel mushrooms and truffles in the sauce, but any mushroom works well.
+This delicious dish is served as a hot appetizer or light dinner.
+In the restaurant, we use morel mushrooms and truffles in the sauce, but any mushroom works well.
 Hearty and light all at once, it’s a dish sure to please in any season, but particularly during the bookends of summer when fresh wild mushrooms are abundant and winter squash is becoming available.

 Strudel